dhutapratama/docs/requests.md

 <a name="psr7-requests"></a>
 ### PSR-7 Requests

 The [PSR-7 standard](https://www.php-fig.org/psr/psr-7/) specifies interfaces for HTTP messages, including requests and responses.
-If you would like to obtain an instance of a PSR-7 request instead of a Laravel request, you will first need to install a few libraries.
-Laravel uses the *Symfony HTTP Message Bridge* component to convert typical Laravel requests and responses into PSR-7 compatible implementations:
+If you would like to obtain an instance of a PSR-7 request instead of a Lets request, you will first need to install a few libraries.
+Lets uses the *Symfony HTTP Message Bridge* component to convert typical Lets requests and responses into PSR-7 compatible implementations:

 ```shell
 composer require symfony/psr-http-message-bridge